SolarWinds’ Patrick Hubbard looks forward to the year ahead for government IT professionals, and how DevOps culture could change the landscape

 DevOps culture is coming

 Unless you have been hiding under a rock, you would have heard the term “DevOps” thrown about over the past few months.
-The term describes the culture and collaboration of the development and operations teams that is geared toward software development.
+The term describes the culture and collaboration of the development and operations teams that are geared toward software development.
 The transition to DevOps is not something that happens overnight, and it’s certainly not without its challenges.
 However, by leveraging these principles, government organisations can be well on their way to reap the benefits of an integrated DevOps mentality.

 Ultimately, despite being a bit of a difficult term to define, DevOps is a positive organisational movement that will help government organisations empower IT departments to innovate.
 It also has the potential to improve agility, deliver innovation faster, provide higher quality software, better align work and value, and give the ability to respond to problems or changes.